richardbenson/mt-yui-rte/README.txt

 -------------------------------
 VERSION NOTES:
 -------------------------------
+1.4
+	~ Updated ConfigAssistant to 1.4
+	~ Update to use 2.8.0r4 libraries
+	~ Fix full-screen button
+	~ Namespace code and tidy up

 1.3
     ~ Added auto-tagging of entries to the RTE
     ~ A new button will appear in the toolbar if you have added a Yahoo! appid to the blog config